openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Description
 ###########

-Deploy environment in DualHypervisors mode with 3 controllers, 2 compute-vmware and 1 compute nodes.
+Deploy environment in DualHypervisors mode with 1 controller, 1 compute-vmware and 2 compute nodes.
 Nova Compute instances are running on controller nodes.

 Complexity